stoleS/sbot/commands.md

 "!queue": displays current queue

+"!queue remove [song number]": removes chosen song from the queue

+"!queue clear": removes all songs from the queue

+"!repeat": plays current song again

 "!stop": stops playing music and deletes all songs in the queue

 "!yt [search term]": searches the YouTube and returns first 5 results